lone-cloud/next-deploy/README.md

 Make sure your environment is [configured to deploy](#Environment).

-Run your deployment with a one-liner:

-- `npx next-deploy`

-Optionally you can also add and run `next deploy` from your Next.js app:

 - `yarn add --dev next-deploy`
 - `yarn next-deploy`

+Or as a one-liner:

+- `npx next-deploy`

 You can safely add the `.next-deploy` and `.next-deploy-build` directories to your `.gitignore`.